 You should provide the University with a copy of your Texas Tomorrow or Guaranteed Tuition Plan card.
 If your ID card is not available, please provide a copy of the letter from Texas Tomorrow with your ID number on it.
 You should contact the Bursar’s Office prior to the first semester you register for classes with this information.
 After your initial registration, your student account will reflect the Texas Tomorrow plan for the fall and spring semesters as long as you have hours in your plan.
-You will need to notify the Bursar’s Office if you want your plan used for the Maymester or summer sessions.
+You will need to notify the Bursar’s Office if you want your plan used for any of the summer sessions.

 Where do I go to turn in my Texas Tomorrow card or letter?

 All Texas Tomorrow Fund information should be submitted to the Bursar’s Office on the Denton campus, located in the Admissions Building.
 The cashier windows are open Monday through Friday, 9 am – 5 pm.
 The information can also be faxed to 940/898-3578 or emailed to email@example.com.

 Will the Texas Tomorrow or Guaranteed Tuition Plan pay for all fees?

 No, the Texas Tomorrow Fund pays for the tuition and mandatory fees for the number of hours you are enrolled for the current semester.
 The student is responsible for paying the course fees, lab fees, insurance, housing/meals, and any other fees not covered by the plan in accordance with the payment deadlines.